pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="LYDENBERG">CO-CHAIRMAN LYDENBERG</span>: The lead-up to this has been
 so beautiful that I think there is nothing more to do than to ask what your opinion is as to the question before us.
-We assume---I am sure it needs no demonstration---that there is a <span style="page" id="page235">[p.235]</span> necessity for some organization and direction, and likewise support, of these efforts.
+We assume---I am sure it needs no demonstration---that there is a <span class="page" id="page235">[p.235]</span> necessity for some organization and direction, and likewise support, of these efforts.
 What is the obvious location for that organization, and the obvious form of the organization?</p>